-The Pennsylvania Dutch cultural influence on farming, food, language, music, and artistry still echoes in Lehigh County, where our organization’s annual statewide event The Great Pennsylvania Music & Arts Celebration will be hosted each year at the historic Allentown Fairgrounds over Memorial Day Weekend.
+The Pennsylvania Dutch cultural influence on farming, food, language, music, and artistry still echoes in Lehigh County, where our organization’s annual statewide event The Great Pennsylvania Music & Arts Celebration is hosted each year at the historic Allentown Fairgrounds over Memorial Day Weekend.

 Nowhere is this presence more publicly visible than on the decorated barns of the region, which are painted in a unique manner quite unlike anywhere else in America.
 Images of stars and floral patterns in brilliant colors serve as focal points in the farmscapes.
 Large enough to be seen from great distances, these so-called “hex signs” or barn stars accent an otherwise ordinary agricultural building, elevating it beyond mere utility to a level of folk art.

 Lehigh and Berks counties are the epicenter of this tradition, with more decorated barns than anywhere else in the United States.
 “Like two legs of the same pair of pants, together Berks and Lehigh counties form the heartland of the Pennsylvania Dutch,” notes Patrick Donmoyer, Director of the influential Pennsylvania German Cultural Heritage Center at Kutztown University.